Why Travel Beyond

 My Most Recent Trip

-My most recent trip in January 2024 was to Tanzania, where I spent the majority of my time in various parts of the Serengeti as well as with the Chimpanzees of Mahale Mountains National Park.
+In January 2024, I spent nearly three weeks with two of my colleagues in Tanzania, where we spent the majority of our time in various parts of the Serengeti as well as with the Chimpanzees of Mahale Mountains National Park.
 With the Serengeti being just over the border from Kenya’s Masai Mara, I appreciated being able to compare and contrast the two ecosystems and came away with a new all-time favorite property (Singita Grumeti) that I can’t say enough amazing things about.
 Another place I can’t wait to return to someday!

 Favorite Properties